fsprojects/fsharp-ai-tools/README.md

-# Differentiable F#, executing using TensorFlow
+# WIP: Differentiable F#, executing using TensorFlow

 The repo contains